 • The revised second version of a training module is the beta draft.
 If you’ve received quality feedback during the first round, your beta version should be about 95-98% accurate.
 So, you should have far fewer revisions at this point.

 • The final draft is called the gold version.
 Unless your SMEs have missed vital information in the previous rounds of review, the gold version should be 99-100% correct.
-SME and Stakeholder review of the gold draft should happen quickly, and now you have awesome training content that’s ready for learners.
+SME and Stakeholder review of the gold draft should go quickly, and you now have an awesome trai

 Step 5: Run a Pilot with a Test Audience

-As a best practice, you should run a pilot of any new training before putting it into circulation across your organization.
+As a best practice in training course development, you should run a pilot of any new training before putting it into circulation across your organization.
 To get started, select a test audience that consists of a small group of employees who are not proficient in the given topic.
-Then gather feedback from them and find out what worked best, and what could be improved.
+Then, gather feedback from them to find out what worked best and what could be improved in the training module.
 If the intended performance goals are not achieved, think of the gaps that might exist.
 Discuss the ways how to fill in these gaps with SMEs and stakeholders.

 Step 6: Create a Final Version, Upload, and Launch

-At this stage, you’re ready to create the “final final” version of your training module and upload it to the learning management system (LMS).
+At this stage, you’re ready to create the “final final” version of your training module and provide access to it through the learning management system (LMS).
 You may want to work with your business partners, change management, or project management to coordinate a formal roll-out of the new learning initiative.

-You may also want to provide detailed reporting data about learning consumption and results 30, 60, and 90 days after your program launches.
-Tracking data for on-the-job performance metricis a great way to show the training’s impact on employee development and actual work performance.
+You may also want to provide detailed reporting data about learning consumption and results 30, 60, and 90 days after your training program is launched.
+Tracking data for on-the-job performance metrics is a great way to show the training’s impact on employee development and actual work performance.

 Also read: